UMAprotocol/UMIPs/price-id-template.md

 |------------|-----------|-----------|
 | Coinbase | https://api.cryptowat.ch/markets/coinbase-pro/ethusd/ohlc?after=1598918400&before=1598918400&periods=60&apikey=XXXX | close_price |

-*These endpoints should provide more than 72 hours worth of historical data availablity.
+*These endpoints should provide more than 72 hours worth of historical data availability.
 They should also provide prices at a rate more often than once per hour.*

-*What additional steps need to happen to the data after being queried?*
+*Please list any additional transformation steps that need to be performed on the returned prices.*

 ## Rationale for Data Sources
 *(Bitstamp, Binance, and Kraken were chosen because they have the highest volume for these assets.
 We choose USDT instead of USD because the USDT/BTC pair is what is more commonly traded and the exchange rate between USD/USDT is not meaningfully variable.)*